 2) One may pay online for a temporary passport at Ben Gurion Airport and even receive a discount.

-Did you find out at the last minute that your Israeli passport is not valid and you want to renew your passport at the Population Authority (Misrad Hapnim) office at Ben Gurion Airport?
+Did you find out at the last minute that your Israeli passport is not valid and you want to renew your passport at the Population and Immigration Authority (Reshut HaOchlusin V’Hahagira) office at Ben Gurion Airport?

 STEP 1:

-CLICK HERE to schedule an appointment at Misrad Hapnim.
+CLICK HERE to schedule an appointment at the Population and Immigration Authority.
 You must have an Israeli cell phone number to book the appointment, as they will SMS you with confirmation of your appointment time.

 Note: Online payment prior to your appointment will save you time and money.
-Payment both online and in-person requires an Israeli credit card – not cash or check.
+Payment both online and in-person requires an Israeli credit card, ApplePay, GPay, or MAX – not debit card, cash or check.
 Click here to pay online.

 CLICK HERE

 for the most up-to-date list of prices and fees.
 Pricing from November 1-February 28th is less expensive than from March 1-October 31.
-You can benefit from the winter rate as long as you apply for your passport in Misrad Hapnim within 3 months of your payment date or prior to April 30th of the same year (whichever is earlier).
-NOTE: MISRAD HAPNIM HAS EXTENDED THIS TO JUNE 30, 2023.
+Generally, you can benefit from the winter rate as long as you apply for your passport at the Population and Immigration Authority within 3 months of your payment date or prior to April 30th of the same year (whichever is earlier).

 Note: